Baron Maurice de Hirsch's Agricultural Settlements in Argentina: Challenges within the settlements and their fate

 In both the original and subsequent colonies, there were a slew of issues experienced by the colonists.

 Most pressing was the issue of money, as the startup of the colonies proved to be extremely expensive.
 There was an attempt at distributing money monthly in hopes of creating more balanced demand, but this quickly failed.

 Additionally, the agricultural practices proved problematic in the colonies, as most land was in the hands of the rich, making it difficult for the Jews to find arable land.
 Because of this, and the fact that there was no soil rotation taking place, the crops could not handle the unpredictable weather patterns of the area, causing agriculture to become a very unstable profession.
 Additionally, the Jews were forced to plant only one crop despite the low resilience of mono-cropping, as when these crops did succeed, it was the only way the farmers could pay the owners of the land.

-The JCA held headquarters and Paris, with the nearest other office being in Buenos Aires, which is about 200 mi away.
+The JCA held headquarters in Paris, with the nearest other office being in Buenos Aires, which is about 200 mi away.
 Due to the closest JCA officials being in Buenos Aires, the first settlers were effectively alone in their colonies which they had to establish from the ground up, creating frustration amongst them and unhappiness towards the association, which was addressed later by the organization.

 In 2001, Villa Clara saw 2,478 townspeople, and many of the once colonies are well known for their Jewish histories and integrated into historical tourism efforts of the area.
 The town struggles with income inequality and unemployment, but has become racially, ethnically, and religiously diverse.
 Jewish populations have decreased across Argentina, but those who remain work hard to keep the memory of the culture alive, through teaching Hebrew, as well as creating museums and cultural centers.

 Today, the Jewish Colonization Association exists under the name "The Jewish Charitable Association" and works within Israel to support education, agriculture, and tourism.